 At first, my nervous mom screamed and cried because she didn’t know what that meant.
 She must’ve not known that she had won an extra chromosome through me! ?
 Most people only have 20 chromosomes, I’m not sure why I was chosen to get an extra one.
 Woohoo!
 I guess it’s because my family needed some extra love!

-I have what’s called mental retardation as well as Down syndrome, so sometimes I like to color like I did when I was a little girl.
+I was diagnosed with an intellectual disability as well as Down syndrome, so sometimes I like to color like I did when I was a little girl.
 Other times I like an ice cold adult beverage just like any other adult.
 I’m a human just like you.

 These are just a few things about me.
 And did I tell you that my uncle George Jones died recently?
 I’m not sure how nobody else realized that we were related?
 Last name Jones (duh).”